Day 1 Arrival in Padstow

 Day 5 Newquay to Holywell11/16 Km 3-6 Hrs 310 Metres

 After negotiating the River Gannel (keep an eye on tide times), the trail subsequently follows grassy clifftop paths.
 At Kelsey Head, discover some earthworks of an Iron Age cliff fort before passing through sand dunes shortly afterwards (good for those calf muscles!).
+Overnight in Holywell or short transfer to Newquay.

 Day 6 Holywell to St Agnes14 Km 4-6 Hrs 450 Metres